iobroker-community-adapters/ioBroker.openknx/README.md

 - KNX Secure (IP Secure tunneling via .knxkeys keyfile or password)
 - Tunneling (UDP/TCP) and Routing (Multicast) protocols
 - Alias generation to merge action and status GAs into a single ioBroker object
+- Direct Link all iobroker states to a KNX state

 - Automatic gateway discovery
 - Automatic reconnect with exponential backoff